itskikat/tqs_project/README.md

 ## Deployment

-We have deployed our project at Amazon Web Services using the student program.
+We have deployed our project at a Virtual Machine provided by the university ICT services.

-The VM has IP 3.208.54.174 and the public DNS [ec2-3-208-54-174.compute-1.amazonaws.com](ec2-3-208-54-174.compute-1.amazonaws.com).
+The VM has DNS http://deti-tqs-14.ua.pt/.

+### Continuos Deployment

+We have set up a continuos deployment pipeline with GitHub runner, based on the official [documentation](https://docs.github.com/en/actions/hosting-your-own-runners/adding-self-hosted-runners#adding-a-self-hosted-runner-to-an-organization).
+It runs every time a commit is made to `main` branch.